WillOram/cyber-incident-management/README.md

 #### Incident Management Team (IMT)

 * Delivers the technical response to the incident
-* Uses the inter-operable / modular FEMA Incident Command System (ICS).
+* Uses the inter-operable / modular FEMA Incident Command System (ICS)
-* The incident command is in charge of the technical response to the incident.
+* The incident command is in charge of the technical response to the incident

 Needs to be tightly integrated with the strategic organization-wide response.